return42/sphkerneldoc/doc/books/kernel-locking/Examples.rst

 The second problem is the lifetime problem: if another structure keeps a pointer to an object, it presumably expects that pointer to remain valid.
-Unfortunately, this is only guaranteed while you hold the lock, otherwise someone might call ``cache_delete`` and even worse, add another object, re-using the same address.
+Unfortunately, this is only guaranteed while you hold the lock, otherwise someone might call :c:func:`cache_delete()` and even worse, add another object, re-using the same address.

 As there is only one lock, you can't hold it forever: no-one else would get any work done.